shadowdaf/Glassie-Christmas-Minecraft-Server-2024/README.md

 Now that minecraft has been installed, we need to add the modpack.

-Download the modpack.
 Click on the modpack file at the top of this page.
 ![Modpack file](images/click_zip.png)

 Then click download like so.
 ![Download file](images/download_modpack.png)

-Save it wherever you want.
+Save it wherever you want. **DO NOT UNZIP IT**.
 Next, the modpack needs to be imported into curseforge.
 So click on the import button inside the minecraft section of curseforge.
 ![Import modpack](images/import_modpack.png)
 Then navigate to where you downloaded the zip file and click on it.
 The launcher will now download all the mods and configs for the pack.
 ![Curseforge play](images/curseforge_play.png)